cilium/cilium/Documentation/gettingstarted/host-services.rst

       curl -LO \ |SCM_WEB|\/examples/kubernetes/1.10/cilium.yaml

-Edit the ``cilium-config`` ConfigMap in that file with the etcd server that is running in your cluster and set the option ``enable-host-reachable-services`` to ``"true"``.
+Edit the ``cilium-config`` ConfigMap in that file and set the option ``enable-host-reachable-services`` to ``"true"``.
 This is all which is required to expose services to the host namespace.
 A Linux kernel of v4.19.57, v5.1.16, v5.2.0 or more recent is needed for exposing both TCP and UDP-based services.

 The basic minimum required for host-reachable services is a Linux kernel v4.17.0.
 This allows to only enable TCP-based services to the host, but